boxdot/gerritbot-rs/README.md

 - [ ] Use a more sophisticated command line parser.
 - [ ] Get rid off `libssh2` dependency.
+- [ ] Proper configurable logging with verbosity mode.
 - [ ] Tests.
+- [ ] Automatic update of webhooks URL in Spark.